-Parents must notify the principal about plans to transfer their child to another school.
-If a student plans to transfer from Holt Public Schools, the parent must notify the principal.
-A district Exit Form will need to be completed by the parent with the withdrawal information.
+Parents must notify the school office about plans to transfer their child to another school.
+If a student plans to transfer from Holt Public Schools, the parent must notify the office secretary in writing.
 Students must return all school materials and pay any outstanding fees or fines that are due.
 School records are released once there is a request from the new enrolling school.
 Parents are encouraged to contact the school secretary for specific details.